 |1GB per hour||3GB per hour||7GB per hour|

 How To Lower Your Xfinity Streaming Data Usage?

-- Change Internet providers – Where available, switch to an ISP that doesn’t enforce data caps CenturyLink, Starry, NextLight (Longmont) or new 5G Internet coming soon (like Verizon or T-Mobile).
+- Change Internet providers – Where available, switch to an ISP that doesn’t enforce data caps CenturyLink, Starry, NextLight (Longmont) or new 5G Internet like Verizon or T-Mobile).

-- Don’t have streaming video/TV going all day/night as background noise, use a TV Antenna with no internet data instead.
+- Don’t have streaming video and multiple TVs going all day/night as background noise, use a TV Antenna with no internet data instead.